IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

 1.	**Register a WebSphere Liberty to IBM Automation**, using the URL, API Key, and usage Metering Certificate that you gathered in Part 2 of the lab.

-    Once registered, you will immediately see the list of all unresolved CVEs and applied IFixes for the server.
+    Once registered, you will immediately see the list of all unresolved CVEs and applied iFixes for the server.

-2.	**Resolve an identified vulnerabilities in the WebSphere Liberty server**, by applying the appropriate IFix documented in the security bulletin for this vulnerability.
+2.	**Resolve an identified vulnerabilities in the WebSphere Liberty server**, by applying the appropriate iFix documented in the security bulletin for this vulnerability.

     Liberty servers on the distributed platform are not vulnerable to the well-known log4J vulnerabilities.
 However, you will resolve a critical vulnerability in the WebSphere Liberty server.

-    Once the IFix is applied, IBM Automation immediately updates the security information for that Liberty application server, showing that the critical vulnerability has been patched.
+    Once the iFix is applied, IBM Automation immediately updates the security information for that Liberty application server, showing that the critical vulnerability has been patched.

- 3. Review the security posture and Fix History of the WebSphere servers.
+3. Review the security posture and **Fix History** of the WebSphere servers.

     Once you have patched one of the Liberty servers, view the Fix History and security posture as it relates to resolved and unresolved CVEs.
 Here you see the Risk Level for the servers, how long servers are exposed to vulnerabilities, and when CVEs were resolved.

     <br>